SalomePlatform/smesh/doc/salome/gui/SMESH/input/sewing_meshes.rst

 .. image:: ../images/sewing2.png
 	:align: center

-The borders of meshes for sewing are defined as for "Sew free borders" except that the second free border is not limited and can be defined by the first and the second nodes only.
+The borders of meshes for sewing are defined as for :ref:`free_borders_anchor` except that the second free border is not limited and can be defined by the first and the second nodes only.
 The first nodes of two borders can be the same.